glag2/raspi-car/README.md

 # raspi-car

-A project aimed at using the Raspberry Pi 5 as a .GPX navigator (thanks to Waydroid) feturing multi-camera dashcam while logging OBD II and GPS data.
+A project aimed at using the Raspberry Pi 5 as a .GPX navigator (thanks to Waydroid) featuring multi-camera dashcam while logging OBD II and GPS data.

 ![1762005752134](image/README/1762005752134.png)

 ##### To do list:

 - Find a cheap OBD II and **reliable** solution
+- Implement the OBD II logic

 ---